kstrm/Starting-out-with-python/README.md

 ## The examples

-Above are a few Jupyter notebooks with examples that highlight basic commands in Numpy, Scipy, and Matplotlib for simple procedures such as:
+The folders in this repository contain a few Jupyter notebooks with examples that highlight basic commands in Numpy, Scipy, and Matplotlib for simple procedures such as:
 * indexing, arrays, and loops
 * ways to approximate a derivative
 * solving functions
 * plotting

 You can view the files simply by clicking on the file link in the directory above.
-To run the notebooks, you will either need to use a cloud-based computing service (such as CoCalc, see below), or you will need to install a python distribution on your computer (below you will find information on how to install python on your local machine).
-If you will be using python regularly, then I strongly suggest you install it on your local machine.
+To run the notebooks, you will either need to use Colab, or you will need to install a python distribution on your computer (below you will find information on how to install python on your local machine).
+If you will be using python regularly, then I suggest you install it on your local machine.

-Note, to view the interactive plots in the example "03c Derivatives-Boken.ipynb", you will need to view it through the [nbviewer][7] at Jupyter.org.
-You can do so by [clicking here][8], or by clicking on the file of interest, copying the url from your browser, and then pasting it into the [nbviewer][9].

 ## Other Helpful Links